Finland–Israel relations

-Israel-Finland relations are diplomatic, commercial and cultural ties between Finland and Israel.
+Finland–Israel relations are diplomatic, commercial and cultural ties between Finland and Israel.
 Finland maintains an embassy in Tel Aviv and Israel maintains an embassy in Helsinki.
 Both countries are full members of the Union for the Mediterranean.

 History

-The foundation for bilateral relations between Finland and Israel was laid before the establishment of the State of Israel.
 Finnish President Paasikivi announced de facto recognition of Israel on 11 June 1948, a month after Israel's declaration of independence.
 Finland officially recognized the State of Israel on 18 March 1949 and diplomatic relations were established on 14 November 1950.
 Finland opened its embassy in Tel Aviv in 1952 and Israel opened its embassy in Helsinki in 1956.

 The first Finnish diplomatic representative to Israel was Toivo Kala, who presented his letter of accreditation to Foreign Minister Moshe Sharett.
 Sharett told Kala that he admired Finland's readiness to defend its rights and its efforts to rebuild after the war.

 Today, Finland and Israel have strong cultural and scientific ties, and some 10,000 Finns visit Israel every year.

 In May 2025, Finland's Foreign Ministry summoned the Israeli ambassador to Finland for questioning after Israeli forces fired "warning shots" towards a diplomat delegation while visiting Jenin in the West Bank.